Lucas-C/dotfiles_and_notes/coursera/making_better_group_decisions.md

 - Plurality Vote: each voter select one candidate
 - Borda Count: each voter ranks the candidate on a linear scale starting from 0
 - Plurality with Runoff (France): candidates ranking + runoff between top 2 candidates.
 Sometimes, no runoff if very high initial %vote
+- Coombs Rule: candidate ranking -> delete candidates with most bottom-vote + iterate (+If at any time one candidate is ranked first (among non-eliminated candidates) by an absolute majority of the voters, that candidate wins)
 - Hare Rule: candidate ranking -> delete candidates with fewest top-vote + iterate
-- Coombs Rule: candidate ranking -> delete candidates with most bottom-vote + iterate

 #voters      7    5    4    3
 -------------------------------